Last updated on June 18th, 2018 at 07:23 am

 Another common story I hear is about how a drivers rating is usually lower their first few weeks on the road.
 In general, many part-time rideshare drivers earn less in their first few weeks, and have a slightly lower rating than they have after a couple of months.

 Given these common issues, I decided to compile some tips for new part-time Uber and Lyft drivers.
 Hopefully, these will help you hit the road with high earnings and high ratings.
+Also, if you haven’t signed up yet, be sure to check out the Lyft sign up bonus in your city.

 Part Time Lyft & Uber Driving – Keys For Success